 The survey results presented below are based on raw counts (unweighted calculations) and are potentially skewed to higher density, typically higher travelled and higher belt usage roadways.
-Most occupants observed were deemed between the ages of 35-59 (Figure 11) and were buckled up 90.4 percent of the time.
-Occupants between the ages 16-34 were buckled up the least (88.2%).
-The youngest (< age 16) and oldest (age 60+) occupants were most likely wearing a safety belt (96.4% and 93.8%, respectively).
+Almost half of the occupants observed were deemed between the ages of 35-59 (Figure 11) and were buckled up 89.7 percent of the time (down from 91.8% in 2021).
+Occupants between the ages 16-34 were buckled up the least (86.9%).
+The oldest (age 60+) and youngest (< age 16) occupants were most likely wearing a safety belt (94.2% and 93.5%, respectively).

 Figure 11.
-2019 Observed Safety Belt Use Rate by Age Category of Occupant
+2022 Observed Safety Belt Use Rate by Age Category of Occupant

 Annual surveys conducted over time show a similar pattern in usage among age groups, with highest usage among the oldest and youngest occupants (Figure 12).
-Surveys prior to 2017 did not have separate 16-34 and 35-59 age categories, therefore trend results are presented below as one 16-59 age grouping.

 Figure 12.
-Observed Safety Belt Use Rate by Occupant Age Category: 2015-2019
+Observed Safety Belt Use Rate by Occupant Age Category: 2017-2022